jsoconno/azure-devops-python-sdk/README.md

 connection = Connection(base_url=organization_url, creds=credentials)
 ```

-# Client Details
-Use the details below to connect to a client.
-Examples for each client can be found in the sections below, but a basic example might look like this:
+Now you can use this connection to connect with a client.
+Here is a basic example:

 ```
 # Get the Git client